Dootmaan/dootmaan.github.io/_posts/2021-12-20-decomposition-for-lightweight-models.md

 - interpolation
 ---

-Decomposition, as the most intuitive method for reducing memory cost, has only been forgotten by people that how big their imfluence is.
-This article review decomposition in deep learning and also introduces some great work in this field.
+Decomposition, as the most intuitive method for reducing memory cost, has been forgotten by people since they usually leads to performance degration as well.
+This article reviews decomposition in deep learning and also introduces some great work in this field.

 In deep learning era, GPU plays an very important role in model training for their great parallel computing abiliy.
 However, for high resolution real-world images, graphical memory usually tends to be insufficient.
 Therefore, many people use interpolation to down-sample the image.
 In my view downsampling can be also viewed as a method of decomposition.